 Snug Beach (Southern Tasmania)

-Snug beach is a lovely, family friendly spot.
+Snug beach is a lovely, family friendly spot, and it is easily one of the best beaches near Hobart.
 It’s a long, narrow beach with plenty of sand for making sandcastles.
 Thanks to the shelter provided by nearby Bruny Island, there are no big waves making it a safe place to swim.

 There are grassed picnic and BBQ areas directly behind the beach.
 The local supermarket is half a kilometre up the road so grab some supplies and you could easily set up for the day.
 Look out for the scarlet robins that dart around the picnic area.
 Their bright red chests are spectacular!